To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 Six months later, they settled out of court and regained custody of Daniel, who was 15 by then.
 They also got the money to pay for Daniel's care on their own.

-Around the same time, the attorney, Robert Farley, Jr., decided to take on the issue on behalf of all Medicaid-eligible children in the state.
+Around the same time, Farley, the attorney, decided to take on the issue on behalf of all Medicaid-eligible children in the state.
 He filed a class-action lawsuit, claiming Illinois illegally withheld services from children with severe mental health disorders.

 "There [are] great federal laws," he says.
 "But someone's not out there enforcing them."